- February 1, 2023

 - Posted by: Arman Fazlic

 - Categories: Breaking the Silence news, RAI News

-The training was delivered by international whistleblowing experts Tom Devine, Thad Guyer and Mark Worth who provided trainees – public institutions and CSO representatives from Western Balkans and Moldova – with practical knowledge and tools relevant to enabling effective whistleblower disclosures and protection.
+The training is facilitated by RAI Whistleblowing Experts Tom Devine and Mark Worth, and by RAI Anti-Corruption Expert – Project Manager Elmerina Ahmetaj Hrelja who provided trainees – public institutions and CSO representatives from Western Balkans and Moldova – with practical knowledge and tools relevant to enabling effective whistleblower disclosures and protection.

 The training aimed to ensure intersectoral (public institutions and CSOs) exchange of experiences and lessons learned for purposes of identifying opportunities for mutual collaboration on effective whistleblower protection.
 It combined trainer introductory remarks, exercises, trainer and trainee reflections, structured discussions, recommendations and conclusions.

 The multi-beneficiary training was facilitated on February 1-2, 2023, as part of the four-day regional meeting on whistleblower protection, organized under the auspices of the regional project ‘Breaking the Silence: Enhancing the whistleblowing policies and culture in Western Balkans and Moldova’, which is funded by the European Union and implemented by the RAI Secretariat.